dguglielmi-git/innovandoliving/README.md

 # InnovandoLiving Front-End - (Ecommerce)

-This is an Ecommerce project for InnovandoLiving business in Argentina.
-InnovandoLiving is a furniture seller and couch manufacturer pretty famous in Buenos Aires.
+This is an eCommerce project for InnovandoLiving business in Argentina.
+InnovandoLiving is a Furniture seller and Armchair manufacturer pretty famous in Buenos Aires.

 ## Getting Started 🚀